Our top picks of timely offers from our partners

 Rewards totals incorporate the cash back earned from the welcome bonus

-Who's this for?
-If you prefer to cook at home versus order takeout, it's a good idea to use a grocery rewards card to save money.
-The Blue Cash Preferred® Card from American Express offers the highest cash-back rate at U.S. supermarkets at 6% (on up to $6,000 per year in purchases, then 1%).
-This card can earn you a significant amount of cash back when shopping at qualifying supermarkets, such as Whole Foods Market and Stop & Shop.
+Standout benefits: The Blue Cash Preferred Card has a top-notch cash-back rate at U.S. supermarkets at 6% (on up to $6,000 per year in purchases, then 1%).
+This card can earn you significant cash back when shopping at qualifying supermarkets, such as Whole Foods Market and Stop & Shop.

-Beyond a high cash-back rate on groceries, you earn an industry-leading 6% cash back on select U.S. streaming subscriptions, which is great for Netflix, Hulu and over a dozen other eligible subscriptions.
+Beyond a high cash-back rate on groceries, you earn 6% cash back on select U.S. streaming subscriptions, which is great for Netflix, Hulu and over a dozen other eligible subscriptions.
 Plus you earn 3% cash back at U.S. gas stations and transit and 1% cash back on all other purchases.

-Best contactless card for gas
+Best for gas

 PenFed Platinum Rewards Visa Signature® Card